-Some other non-toxic dinnerware labeled “plant-based” uses corn, sugarcane, wheat straw, rice husks, and other organic material.
+Instead, a blend of corn, sugarcane, wheat straw, rice husks, and other organic material.

 Why is this beneficial?

-Here’s a quick side note about painted bamboo dinnerware.
+Here’s a quick side note about painted bamboo dinnerware:

-To check, read the description or check reviews.
+To check, read the description or check reviews:

 9 Best Plastic & BPA-free Children’s Dinnerware Alternatives